kitnil/awesome/README.md

 - [pychess](https://github.com/pychess/pychess) - PyChess - a chess client for Linux/Windows
 - [quicktile](https://github.com/ssokolow/quicktile) - Adds window-tiling hotkeys to any X11 desktop.
 (An analogue to WinSplit Revolution for people who don't want to use Compiz Grid)
 - [cozy](https://github.com/geigi/cozy) - A modern audio book player for Linux using GTK+ 3
 - [pyglossary](https://github.com/ilius/pyglossary) - A tool for converting dictionary files aka glossaries.
-The primary purpose is to be able to use our offline glossaries in any Open Source dictionary we like on any OS/device.
+Mainly to help use our offline glossaries in any Open Source dictionary we like on any modern operating system / device.
 - [wfuzz](https://github.com/xmendez/wfuzz) - Web application fuzzer
 - [chkcrontab](https://github.com/lyda/chkcrontab) - A tool for checking system crontab files (/etc/crontab and /etc/cron.d normally) for errors and common mistakes.
 - [rms-support-letter.github.io](https://github.com/rms-support-letter/rms-support-letter.github.io) - An open letter in support of Richard Matthew Stallman being reinstated by the Free Software Foundation